enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 *How a common screen on the ATO app looks on three different mobile platforms*

 # Final words

+So here's what you can take away from this:

+- Don't use hamburger menus
+- Less words.
+Good
+- Stick to platform conventions
+- Don't listen to your users.
+Watch them
+- Be accessible
+- Write good release notes or we will kill you

 It’s easy to forget who we’re designing for when they’re not there.
 So here’s a simple tip: test your app with your near and dear.
 If you’re building a B2B app, ask yourself: “Do I actually want to use this myself?”